TVR28/RAG_Llama2_LlamaIndex/README.md

 To initialize the system:

-1. Prepare your PDF documents in a directory named `data`.
+1. Prepare your documents (.pdf, .txt, .csv, .html etc) in a directory named `data`.
-2. Run the main Python script to start indexing:
+2. Run the main Python script to start indexing (incase running in local PC) or run the .ipynb notebook:

    \```bash
    python rag_llm_llama2_llamaindex.py
    \```

 ## Usage

-Query your indexed PDF documents using natural language:
+Query your indexed documents using natural language:

 - Input your questions or search terms in the provided query interface.
 - The system retrieves relevant information from your document collection based on the queries.